Back in Tyne: Five wonderful wins against Brighton

 Written by Luke Vinton

-Ahead of Newcastle United's Premier League clash with Brighton on Saturday evening (kick-off 5.30pm BST), we take a look at some of the Magpies' memorable matches against Albion...
+Ahead of Newcastle United's Premier League clash with Brighton on Sunday afternoon (kick-off 2pm BST), we take a look at some of the Magpies' best victories over Albion...

 Late show sends United to Championship summit (2017)